sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 8**

+We have two answers for this exercise, provided by two different students:

+_Answer 1:_
 Suppose that you have designed your system in a way that domain/business code can be easily tested via unit tests.
 Therefore, database access is, for example, hidden in a Data Access Object class.
 This class can easily be mocked, which enables you to apply all testing techniques in your domain we have discussed so far.